moloney/dcm/README.rst

 Running Tests
 =============

-Test dependencies can be installed with the '[tests]' "extras".
-You can then run `pytest dcm/` in this directory.
+Test dependencies can be installed with the '[tests]' extra (e.g.  You can then run ``pytest dcm/`` in this directory.
 This will also check mypy for errors.